mRse7enNIT/EDA-Seminar-Organization-Grading/README.md

 * Added Paper Grading Sheet with multi student support
 * Added Review Grading Sheet with multi student support
 * Added Presentations Sheet for all talks in chronological order

+## Changelog(24.01.2021)
+* Added pdoc3 package for documentation in requirements
+* Added Project directory structure in README
+* Cleaned and documented Script1 and Script2
+* Documentation for the whole project in Graphical presentation(Block Diagram)
+* pdoc html files for both scripts